kpolsen/feeling-responsive/pages/outreach.md

 <a class="radius button small" href="https://prickly-pythons.github.io/">Go to the Prickly Pythons website›</a>

+Here is an exxample of a presentation I gave on the topic of 'Clean Coding':
+<a href="presentations/clean_coding.pdf"><font color="#660033">View and download a PDF version of 'Clean Coding' talk</font></a>

 <br>

 ### Co-organizer of P^3 = Postdoc Posters and Pie Research Forum at SESE in 2016 and 2017, ASU